drbr/euchreSpace/index.md

 - If the winning bidder’s team did not succeed in taking the number of tricks required by their bid, they are said to be _euchred_ (or _set_), and their score decreases by the value of their bid (teams are allowed to have negative points).
-- In either case, the opposing team scores one point for each trick taken.
+- In both cases, the opposing team scores one point for each trick taken.

 The first team to reach 32 points wins the game.
 If both teams reach 32 in the same round, the winning bidder’s team scores first and thus wins the game (even if the opposing team would end up at